fponticelli/tempo/README.md

 beforedestroy?: ((el: El, ctx: DOMContext<Action>, value: T | undefined) => void)
 ```

 These special attributes are used to control the life-cycle of the current element.
-These can be used to mount/update/destroy widgets that are not defined in Mood and that need to be embedded in your app.
+These can be used to mount/update/destroy widgets that are not defined in Tempo and that need to be embedded in your app.
 The functions receive a reference to the current element.

 ## Map state and action